pocket-id/website/docs/helping-out/contributing.md

 3. Install the dependencies with `npm install`
 4. Start the frontend with `npm run dev`

-### Reverse Proxy

-We use [Caddy](https://caddyserver.com) as a reverse proxy.
-You can use any other reverse proxy if you want but you have to configure it yourself.

-#### Setup

-Run `caddy run --config reverse-proxy/Caddyfile` in the root folder.

 You're all set!

 ## Debugging